astral-sh/ty/README.md

 uvx ty check
 ```

-Or, check out the [online ty playground](https://play.ty.dev) to try it out on a snippet.
+Or, check out the [ty playground](https://play.ty.dev) to try it out in your browser.

 To learn more about using ty, see the [documentation](https://docs.astral.sh/ty/).